 To view all available actions, tap on Add Action > All Actions.

-Let’s set NFC Tag to open App.
+Let’s set the NFC Tag to open the App.
 Tap on Open App.
 Next, Tap on App to select App from the list.

-That’s it, now hold your iPhone to near NFC Tag.
+That’s it, now hold your iPhone near the NFC Tag.
 NFC Tag detected message will appear.
 And, action will get performed whichever you have selected.